MarktW86/azure-psdocs-processing/azuresmps/4.0.0/Azure.Storage/New-AzureStorageQueueStoredAccessPolicy.md

 ```

 ### -Permission
-Specifies permissions in the stored access policy to access the storage queue.
+Specifies the level of public access to this storage queue.

 ```yaml
 Type: String